thomasernie/js-example/learningexercise/understand.md

           # put request is idempotent.it means we can call the request multiple times.

   Get query params:
-                # query paramater is a part of url.to access the quesry paramater
+                # query paramater is a part of url.to access the query paramater
                 # we need to type req.query
                 # http//localhost:5000/user/?key=value
-                # to send multiple paramaters=http//localhost:5000/user/?key=value&key=value.
+                # to send multiple paramaters=http//localhost:5000/user/?       key=value&key=value.
                 # in post man we can add key value in the params.

+post postbody:
+                # We use this method when additional information needs to be  sent to the server inside the body of the request.
+                #when we submit a POST request, we expect to have some change on the server, such as updating, removing or inserting.

+ Request Body/response Body:
+               we are the client and we need to send data to the API. where response body is the data send by Api to the client. response body contain information of output we request

+Header:
+           # headers are like extra sourse of informsation for each API call we make.
+           # headers are key value pair in string forrmat seperated by colon